 Hamburg Steak (Hambāgu)This Japanese take on Salisbury Steak is tender, moist and flavorful.
 Enrobed in a tangy sweet sauce, it makes for a delightful weeknight meal, and the leftovers (if you have any) are perfect for a bento box lunch.Marc Matsumoto

 panko (~1 cup)

 dry red wine

-- Combine the beef, tofu, sautéd onions, raw onions, panko, egg, 2 tablespoons of ketchup, oyster sauce, parsley, soy sauce and black pepper in a large bowl.
+- When the onions have cooled a bit, add the beef, tofu, panko, egg, oyster sauce, nutmeg, and black pepper.
 Put some food-safe gloves on and knead the mixture together until it is uniform in color and texture.

 - Make eight oval patties about 1-inch thick, by tossing the meat back and forth between two cupped hands.
 This removes any air pockets that will cause your Hamburg Steak to fall apart when you cook it.
 If you're making the patties ahead of time, or plan to freeze them, be sure to place the patties on a layer of parchment paper.
 Otherwise, you can form them and put them straight into the pan.

 Add the vegetable oil to a large pan with a lid and heat over medium heat until hot.
 You'll get more flavor in your sauce if you use an uncoated pan, however, it will make it harder to flip without breaking them, chose your pan carefully.